awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 grant usage on language sql to group udf_devs;
 ```

-To execute a UDF, you must have execute permission for each function\.
+To run a UDF, you must have execute permission for each function\.
 By default, execute permission for new UDFs is granted to PUBLIC\.
-To restrict usage, revoke execute from PUBLIC for the function\.
+To restrict usage, revoke execute permission from PUBLIC for the function\.
 Then grant the privilege to specific individuals or groups\.

-The following example revokes execution on function `f_py_greater` from PUBLIC then grants usage to the user group `udf_devs`\.
+The following example revokes execute permission on function `f_py_greater` from PUBLIC then grants usage to the user group `udf_devs`\.

 ```
 revoke execute on function f_py_greater(a float, b float) from PUBLIC;